The Basics

 autoload.php file in the

-/vendor directory.
+/vendor directory after each installation or update.
 By including this single file, you’ll be able to access all classes provided by your installed libraries.

 Looking at a Laravel project, you’ll see that the